How To Beat Estate Tax And Probate

 That may sound complicated and in fact is more complicated than I’d like.
-However, it allows me to preserve the big-picture objective behind the Nevis holding company, which is to minimize probate for the kids.
+However, it allows me to preserve the big-picture objective behind the Nevis holding company, which is to minimize the effect of probate for the kids.

-An attendee at last week’s Retire Overseas Conference suggested that I simply title the property in the names of my kids.
+An attendee at this week’s Retire Overseas Conference in Houston suggested that I simply title the property in the names of my kids.
 That, he rightly pointed out, would avoid probate.

 Yes, titling the property in my children’s names would eliminate probate in Portugal when my wife and I die.
 However, it wouldn’t satisfy my long-term legacy-planning objectives.
 The grandkids would have to go through probate when my kids die.

 I’m concerned about probate, but I’m also concerned about legacy planning.